 What’s your opinion?

-Well, the term I think needs to be updated because it’s like a pie.
+The term needs to be updated because it’s like a pie.
 Like a pie chart.
 It’s not a binary thing.
 It’s a piece of the pie.
 So here, I’ll show you what it looks like for me, kind of split.
 And so work is within life, not an either-or, right?
 And the second part of the balance is that the piece of the pie constantly shifts, depending on what’s happening in your life.

 And people come to you because one of these is out of order?
 Like work is done in other quadrants or something?